This is such a quintessential ‘farm-to-table’ recipe. Steeped in tradition and loaded with heart-warming goodness.

 Nutrition

-POST UPDATE: The recipe was originally published October 2016, but was updated with improved tweaks to the recipe and tips, new photography, and a fabulous new video in February 2020!
+POST UPDATE: The recipe was originally published in October 2016, but was updated with improved tweaks to the recipe and tips, new photography, and a fabulous new video in November 2024!

 Just read this recipe and it sounds wonderful, but I wonder if you’re aware that in the actual recipe you say to bake it for 50 minutes, yet just above the recipe it says the cook time is an hour and 15 minutes.
 Not criticizing, just sayin’. ๐